Kyra Nijinsky: Life and career

 During Kyra's earliest years she delighted in her father's love and affection.
 By 1917, his mental illness ended his career.
 Kyra's family became chaotic, unhappy, and distant.
 With her father living in institutions, her mother sent her and her younger sister Tamara to boarding schools.
 Kyra's resemblance to her father Vaslav was remarkable, 'uncanny'.
 After taking early dance lessons (both professional and from her father and her aunt), she chose it as her career.
 Her mother disapproved.
 An American woman volunteered her early support.

 While living alone in Berlin in 1931, Kyra began dancing in Ida Rubinstein's ballet company, directed by her aunt Bronia.
-She was next in a Max Reinhardt production of Offenbach's Tales of Hoffmann, choreographed by Bronislava Nijinska.
+She was next in a Max Reinhardt production of Offenbach's Tales of Hoffmann, choreographed by Bronislava Nijinska, with dancer Anton Dolin.
 Backstage, she became a close friend of another dancer Vera Zorina, who later wrote about her, "Kyra came from an exotic, unhappy world."

+Kyra looked extraordinarily like her father.
+Her face was beautiful, Slavic, with high cheek bones and green eyes.
+She had the same rather thick neck as her father and held her head in the same way, tilted in a slightly suspicious manner.

 In London she appeared in a Cochran review, Streamline.
 She studied with Nicolai Legat, a Russian ballet master.
 Later in Paris she would study with Lubov Egorova, a former ballerina in Diaghilev's company.
 Kyra and her mother Romola, also then in London, were apparently incompatible.
 They disagreed about the choice of living situations.
 It prompted Kyra to pack up and leave for Sweden where she danced at a cabaret.
 "She had led a nomadic life."